ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.telegram-menu/README.md

 ### **WORK IN PROGRESS**

+-   Convert milliseconds value to a local time specification
+-   setstate and get result of another state with text adjusted

+### 0.7.1 (2023-10-02)

+-   bugfix, Error read UserListTypeError: Cannot read properties of undefined

+### 0.7.0 (2023-10-01)

 -   #53 feature: sendPicture von server-path
 -   #52 icons are missing, copy data
 -   #51 by creating a new Menu, the Users are not shown